B1348 HYUNDAI Code - Driver-Side Air Bag Module First Stage Short To Ground

 Labor: 1.0The cost to diagnose the B1348 HYUNDAI code is 1.0 hour of labor.
-The auto repair labor rates vary widely across the country, and even within the same city.
-Most auto repairs shops charge between $75 and $150 per hour.
+The auto repair's diagnosis time and labor rates vary by location, vehicle's make and model, and even your engine type.
+Most auto repair shops charge between $75 and $150 per hour.

 - Air Bag Warning Light ON

 |What is B1348 HYUNDAI code meaning?The Driver Air Bag Module located at the center of steering wheel protects the driver by reducing the impact of a collision.
 The Driver Air Bag Module consists of the air bag, pat cover and two inflators.
 Air Bag reduces the impact of a collision by filling up gas.
 In the event of a collision, the pat cover splits and through this crack, air bag emerges and deploys.
 The Inflator generates gas that expands air bag.
 Clock spring is located between the steering wheel and column and connects the Supplemental Restraint System Control Module (SRSCM) to Driver Air Bag Module.